CASE STUDY CONCEPT: Timeless Supply Chain Challenges — Inventory, Location, Transportation, and The Bullwhip Effect.

-Imagine it is the year 210 A.D. and you are the head of the largest merchant trading house on the Silk Road.
-The long prosperity of the Pax Romana has created strong demand in the Roman Empire for the luxury products you import from China and India.
+You manage the largest merchant trading house on the Silk Road.
+It is the year 210 AD, and the long prosperity of the Pax Romana has created strong demand in the Roman Empire for the luxury products you import from China and India.
 Chief among those products is silk.
 Everybody who is anybody wants their clothes made of silk.

-Along the length of the Silk Road stretching from the borders of the Roman Empire in the west to the Middle Kingdom (China) in the east, there are many cities and many merchants, yet all know your company and your name — you are the Merchant Trading House of Barmakid, in the city of Merv.
+Along the length of the Silk Road stretching from the borders of the Roman Empire in the west, to the Middle Kingdom (China) in the east, there are many merchants and many cities.
+Yet all know your name and your city — you are the Merchant Trading House of Barmakid, in the city of Merv.

-Your city of Merv (3) is the largest city on the Silk Road (https://en.wikipedia.org/wiki/Merv).
-It sits at the main crossroads that connect the road’s starting points in China (1) and India (2) with its end point in the Roman Empire on the shores of the Mediterranean Sea (4).
+Your city of Merv (3) is the largest city on the Silk Road.
+It sits at the main crossroads that connect the road’s starting points in China (1) and India (2) with its end point in the Roman Empire on the shores of the Mediterranean Sea (4) (https://en.wikipedia.org/wiki/Merv).

 There is great desire in the west to have the exotic goods of the east.
 And the most widely desired of those goods is that marvelous fabric called silk.
 It is beautiful to the eye, smooth to the touch, light in weight and very strong.
 How it is made is a mystery, only the Chinese know that, and they carefully guard the secrets of its manufacture.

 During all but the coldest months of the year, there is a steady stream of caravans and exotic merchandise flowing from east to west on the Silk Road.
-And coming back the other way the caravan owners carry gold and silver coins exchanged for their silk and precious goods, and other products to sell in the cities they return to.
-Along the length of this road cities have prospered because of this trade.
+And coming back the other way, the caravan owners carry gold and silver coins exchanged for their silk and precious goods, along with other products they will sell in the cities they return to.
+Cities on the Silk Road have prospered because of this trade.

 The city of Xi’an (1) is where the Silk Road starts.
 It is the city where the first great emperor of China built his capital.
 His walls were strong and his army (1A) was unstoppable; he united much of China under his rule.
 This is the place where silk and exotic merchandise is gathered and loaded onto caravans to start the journey to the west.